Therapy Apps For You

 Medically Reviewed By: Stephanie Beebe, MSW, LISW-S

-When you need help with your mental health-related issues like depression and anxiety consider using a therapy app.
-Therapy apps are a growing part of the telehealth world, allowing you to take control of your mental health care and get help from the comfort of your own home.
-A therapist app on your phone or device allows you to talk to licensed professionals who can give you the help you need.
-Thanks to therapy apps, it's much easier to talk to a licensed professional.
-Let me explain what that means for you.
+If you need help with a mental health issue like depression or anxiety, consider using a therapy app.
+Therapy apps allow you to take control of your mental health care and find help from the comfort of your own home.
+A therapist app on your phone or device allows you to talk to licensed professionals who can provide the help you need.

-Therapy apps use quite a few techniques to allow you to communicate with a therapist, and they all are user-friendly.
+Therapy apps employ numerous user-friendly techniques to allow you to communicate with a therapist:

-Text therapy apps allow you to chat with a mental health therapist instantly through text or via video chat 24-hours a day.
-You can view the previous messages and notes from therapy sessions as well, allowing you to remember some of the advice.
-Having access to the written word can be better for some people, though you may miss a little bit of body language.
+Text therapy apps allow you to chat with a therapist through text or video chat, 24 hours a day.
+You can also view messages and notes from previous therapy sessions, which makes it easier to recall and retain advice.

-In-depth mental health conversations may require the therapist to take a bit to respond to you.
+In-depth mental health conversations may require a little more time for the therapist to respond.
 Messages sent using your therapy app are available for you to check at your convenience.
-Luckily, most apps require the therapist to respond at least once a day, so you can be able to get the help you need.
+Luckily, most apps require the therapist to respond at least once a day, so you can get the help you need.

-Phone apps, also known as voice therapy, is when you speak with a therapist using your telephone or device and a compatible therapy app.
-When you login to your therapy app for phone or video chat therapy, you are connected to chat with a therapist using your own voice.
-Depending on the type of therapy recommended in your treatment plan, you may be able to combine phone therapy and text therapy sessions for a total online mental health solution.
+Phone apps, also known as voice therapy, arrange calls with a therapist using your telephone or device and a compatible therapy app.
+Depending on the type of therapy recommended in your treatment plan, you may be able to combine phone therapy and text therapy sessions for your online mental health solution.

-Talking on the phone can be comforting, especially when you're having a mental health crisis.
-Hearing someone's voice and getting the help you need in real-time is a good move.
+Talking on the phone can be comforting, especially if you're experiencing a mental health crisis.
 Also, some therapists may use voice messages to communicate, making it a little more convenient.

-Video chatting allows you to get to the closest experience to a one-on-one session as possible.
-With video chat, you can speak with the therapist in real-time as long as your connection is reliable.
-With therapy apps that have a desktop feature, this usually makes video chatting better.
-Video chat sessions are great for couples therapy and marriage counseling sessions that involve another family member.
+Video chatting allows you to get the closest possible experience to an in-person session.
+With video chats, you can speak with a therapist in real-time as long as your connection is reliable.
+Therapy apps with a desktop feature usually run more smoothly.
+Video chat sessions also work well for couple therapy, marriage counseling, and sessions that involve another family member.

 The Best Therapy Apps

-Talkspace is an online therapy app that operates very much like Betterhelp.com.
-The Talkspace app provides online mental health services.
-You may be familiar with the popular Talkspace mental health campaigns featuring celebrities like Michael Phelps.
-It offers thousands of therapists for providing mental health diagnosis and counseling as well.
-Just like BetterHelp, you can match yourself to therapists who are the best fit for the job.
+Talkspace is an online therapy app that operates very much like BetterHelp.com.
+The Talkspace app provides online mental health services and runs familiar ad campaigns featuring celebrities like Michael Phelps.
+Similar to BetterHelp, it offers a matching service for thousands of therapists to provide therapy and support.

-The teenage years are filled with struggle.
-Finding your sense of identity in this world, figuring out what career you want to pursue, dealing with hormonal changes, dealing with your peers, learning to drive… there's quite a bit on the plate for a teen, and managing it all can be a challenge.
+The teenage years often include many struggles: finding a sense of identity in this world, figuring out what career to pursue, dealing with hormonal changes, dealing with peers… managing these and other stressors can be a challenge for any teen.